ChavisManzoniLab/MAS/docs/model.rst

 | Now, delete everything below the red line.
 | Copy and paste the layout.yaml located in main/DLC/Layout into your config.yaml\
-| Do not erase the part before the red line
+| **DO NOT** erase the part before the red line

-Now, you can extract some frames, and try to start label frame.
+| Now, you can extract some frames, and try to start label frame.

-IF your manipulation was good, the keypoint selection in Napari (down right) should look like the picture
+| If your manipulation was good, the keypoint selection in Napari (down right) should look like the picture

 .. _code_directive: